 This article may contain affiliate links.
 Whenever you buy something through one of these links, I may earn a small commission without any cost to you.
 I really appreciate it as it supports this site and my family.
 Thank you!

+UPDATED September 2023.
 Really want to get to the beach but think you can’t because it’ll cost too much?
 No worries!
-Below is a list of 8 cheap beach vacations on a budget:
+Here is a list of cheap beach vacations on a budget.

 - Absolutely the cheapest way to have an amazing beach vacation is by camping on the beach.
 When my husband and I first moved to Florida, we were tight on money but still wanted to explore every inch of this beautiful state.
 How did we do it?
 By camping.
 We have camped at the beach, Disney’s Wilderness Park, in Tampa for a baseball game, and at many beautiful state parks.
 Many state parks in Florida and along the coast have campgrounds RIGHT on the water.
 One of the most beautiful is Grayton Beach State Park located on Florida’s Gulf Coast has campsites available for only $30/night.
-(You can check campsite prices at any State of Florida park here: Florida State Parks.
 The most we ever spent for a campsite was $50 at Fort Wilderness.
-(Click here –> Disney On A Budget).
+(Read that article here –> Disney On A Budget).
 Believe it or not, it’s not much more expensive today than it was then depending on the time of year you go.

 - Myrtle Beach, SC.
 I love Myrtle Beach and the surrounding area.
 We actually stayed in Garden City in a 2/2 condo on the beach for less than $1000/week.
 While looking down from the balcony, we watched a school of manta rays swimming by – amazing sight.
 In the morning, walking the beach, you can see dolphins on the horizon as the sun rises.
 Beautiful.